flyntwp/flynt-docs/content/documentation/components/server-side-logic.md

 });
 ```

-This will enqueue `Components/ExampleComponentName/style.css` and `Components/ExampleComponentName/script.js`.
+This will enqueue `Components/ExampleComponentName/style.css` and `Components/ExampleComponentName/script.js`, if they are found.

 It is also possible to pass script and style dependencies to `enqueueAssets`.
+For example:

 ```php
 <?php